-I prefer Bungee Dock Line because it’s the easiest to use when wrapping around cleats.
-The bungee

-    dock line also works great because it has the slack that is needed if the water is choppy so your

-    PWC can freely move.
+I prefer Bungee Dock Line (Amazon Link Ad) because it’s the easiest to use when wrapping around cleats.
+The bungee dock line also works great because it has the slack that is needed if the water is choppy so your PWC can freely move.
 Bungee dock link is for sure something you should put in your shopping cart.

 If you want to learn how to tie up a jet ski or any boat here is a great video showing you how.

 If you plan on hanging out in a cove, fishing, or exploring the water, then you’ll need a jet ski anchor.
 Not any anchor will do as many won’t fit in most jet skis, so that is why I created this guide here to help you find the best anchor.